 Please be aware that the overall braking feel has been changed dramatically.
 We suggest taking it easy while you get used to the new brake lever pressure and feel.
 We recommend checking your brake system periodically; be sure to check that your bolts are tight and VERY carefully check your line for any leaks or damage.
 If there are any signs of damage or stress to the lines, the complete brake line kit will need to be replaced.
+Remember, our brake lines have a LIFETIME WARRANTY!

-A. Rear Master Cylinder
+A. Rear Master Cylinder (removed from frame)